IntelliTect/Coalesce/docs/modeling/attributes/dto-includes-excludes.rst

+.. _DtoIncludesExcludesAttr:

 DtoIncludes & DtoExcludes
 =========================

-Allows for easily controlling when data gets set to the client.
-When requesting data from the generated client-side list view models you can specify an :ts:`includes` property on the View Model.
-This property controls two areas:
+Allows for easily controlling what data gets set to the client.
+When requesting data from the generated client-side list view models, you can specify an :ts:`includes` property on the ViewModel or ListViewModel.

--  If your underlying class implements :csharp:`IIncludable`, the :csharp:`Include`
-   method will be called before querying the database, and you can choose which navigation properties to include based on the passed view.
-See ControllingLoading_.
+For more information about the includes string, see :ref:`Includes`.

--  When the database entries are returned to the client they will be trimmed based on the requested view and the values in :csharp:`DtoExcludes` and :csharp:`DtoIncludes`.
+When the database entries are returned to the client they will be trimmed based on the requested includes string and the values in :csharp:`DtoExcludes` and :csharp:`DtoIncludes`.

     .. caution::

-        These attributes are **not security attributes** - consumers of your application's API can set this to any value when making a request.
+        These attributes are **not security attributes** - consumers of your application's API can set the includes string to any value when making a request.

-        Do not use them to keep certain data private - use the SecurityAttribute_ family of attributes for that.
+        Do not use them to keep certain data private - use the :ref:`SecurityAttribute` family of attributes for that.

+It is important to note that the value of the includes string will match against these attributes on *any* of your models that appears in the object graph being mapped to DTOs - it is not limited only to the model type of the root object.

 Example Usage
 -------------